Driving in the UK

 Making your car safe

-You will also need an MOT (Ministry of Transport) certificate that states that your car is, at the time of the test, legally roadworthy and up to environmental standards.
+You will also need a Ministry of Transport (MOT) certificate that states that your car is, at the time of the test, legally roadworthy and up to environmental standards.
 You can get your car tested at most garages in the UK.

 An MOT test is required every year, unless your car is less than three years old.
-You can find out more about MOTs and when they are needed on the Directgov MOT pages.
+You can find out more about MOTs and when they are needed on the GOV.UK MOT pages.

 Is my driving license valid in the UK?